Kalastatic is a prototyping framework and static site generator.

 Agency, PMs, Account Managers

 - From first contact, their branding, typography and colors are in place.
-This avoids uncertainty, stress, and eucation on my part.
+This avoids uncertainty, stress and education.

 - We can "show not tell" more effectively.

-- Easier to communicate with stakeholders about abstractions.
+- It's easier to communicate with stakeholders about abstractions when we are looking at something concrete.

 - Can work in tools commonly used in the trade.